BlafKing/sd-civitai-browser-plus/README.md

 * Assign tags by scanning all installed models for automatic use in image generation.

+<h3>Quick Model Info Access 📊</h3>

+* A button for each model card in txt2img and img2img to load it into the extension.

 <h3>High-speed downloads with Aria2 🚄</h3>

 * Maximize your bandwidth for lightning-fast downloads.